On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference

 \begin{proof}[Proof of lemma \ref{app:lem:chordal}] For any simplicial vertex $X$ in $\cal C$, if there are two distinct maximal cliques ${\bf M}_i, {\bf M}_j$ containing $X$, then there exist $X_i\in {\bf M}_i$ and $X_j\in {\bf M}_j$ such that $X_i$ and $X_j$ are not adjacent, since otherwise ${\bf M}_i\cup {\bf M}_j$ is also a maximal clique.
 Note that both $X_i$ and $X_j$ are adjacent to $X$, hence $X$ is not simplicial, which is contrary to the assumption.
 This completes the proof of the first claim.

 We next prove the second claim.
 Let ${\bf M}_i$ be the maximal clique containing $X$.
 Since $X$ is simplicial, $Y$ is adjacent to $X$ implies that $Y\in {\bf M}_i$.
 Assume, for the sake of contradiction, that every neighbor of $Y$ other than $X$ is adjacent to $X$, then $adj(Y, {\cal C})\subseteq {\bf M}_i$, which means $adj(Y, {\cal C})$ induces a complete subgraph of $\cal C$.
-This is contradicted to the assumption that $Y$ is non-simplicial.
+This contradicts the assumption that $Y$ is non-simplicial.
 Therefore, the second claim holds true. \end{proof}

 Next, we present Lemmas \ref{Bchordal}-\ref{re:arrowinclique} in the following.
 These lemmas contribute to the proof of the necessity of Theorem \ref{the:MPDAG}.